 However, one disadvantage of smaller, moveable pens is that they aren’t always as sturdy and safe.

 Here are some examples of moveable pen and stall ideas.

 Cattle panels are easy to put up, move around and change configurations of.
 You can either use cattle panels as an individual pen area or you can use them to separate an area out in your bigger solid shelter.

 We use pallets to divide up areas in our bigger shelter for kidding time.
 This way we can add more sections or remove them quickly as we need.
 All you need is a few pallets and a few t-posts.

 Dog House or Igloo

 If you only have a few goats, you can also use a pre-manufactured dog house or dog igloo as a primary shelter.
 This is only a good idea if your herd is small (make sure to offer enough shelters for them to all have space).
 Also, make sure that your weather isn’t super bad for long periods of time otherwise, your goats may not have enough space to move around if they are staying in these smaller shelters for a lot of time.

 However, these are relatively budget friendly, they are easy to move and you don’t have to build anything.
 So, they are really great if you need a flexible and cost effective option for your goat shelters.

-We have repurposed portable chicken crates into moveable goat pens.
+We have repurposed portable chicken crates into a moveable DIY goat shelter or pen.
 This is great to add in to pasture areas where you don’t have access to your main shelter.
 Or, if you need to separate a goat to it’s own area for a while.
 They could also easily be used as something similar to a three sided lean to.